 "What does "Kinder To Sow" Mean?

 The 'kinder to sow' label on the packet of pork means that there were no sow stalls used to restrain pregnant sows for extended periods.
-You must agree that even though you eat meat, that is heartbreaking so consider your meat purchases.

 Buying Frozen Gammon